brycecherry75/ADF4355/README.md

 + In-Band Phase Noise: -221 dBc/Hz
 + Signal On/Off control
 + All ADF4355_R[] registers can be accessed and manipulated including ChargePumpCurrent (0.3125-5 in mA)
++ ADCdelayRequired bool can be false for increased sweep speed (true by default for accuracy)

 ## Library Use